The Life List: Plot

-Dating Garrett, Alex persuades Ewing to participate in a hoop-shooting charity event, ticking more items on the list.
+While dating Garrett, Alex persuades Ewing to participate in a hoop-shooting charity event, ticking more items on the list.
 As their activities are usually Garrett-focused, she convinces him to join a dinner party with her rambunctious friends.
 Afterwards, they argue because he felt uncomfortable.
 Garrett accuses her of only being with him to finish the life list, then storms off.

-Without her ride, Brad and Nina drive Alex to Vermont to surprise Johnny.
+Since Alex no longer has a ride, Brad and Nina drive Alex to Vermont to surprise Johnny.
 Nina, noting Alex and Brad's chemistry, quietly leaves.
 At the gig, Johnny approaches them because they were staring.
 They chat, agreeing to meet in the morning.
 Alex and Brad go drinking afterward and later get intimate.

 In the morning, Johnny fails to show up.
 Saddened, but unsurprised, they return home in silence.
 Upon arriving, Alex thanks Brad, and he kisses her.
-She chastizes herself for believing meeting Johnny would fix everything, he praises her.
+She chastises herself for believing meeting Johnny would fix everything, he praises her.
 Alex calls their intimacy a mistake, and Brad reveals he and Nina broke up over her.
 Upset she did not know before they slept together, Alex starts to leave upon seeing Garrett.
 Brad insists she does not love Garrett, so she angrily leaves.

 However, Alex and Garrett break up.
 Although he says he missed her, she points out that what he had disliked that night in her apartment are essential elements of her.

 Lucas gets his siblings to meet at the house under false pretenses, but surprises them with an impromptu campout under the full moon.
 Both protest, but end up staying.
 Alex tells them about the Vermont trip, and her brothers reveal they were all envious of her closeness with Elizabeth.
 So, she shares their mother's videos with them.

 Alex finally reconciles with Sam.
-Going to the law office in December, she is surprised not to see Brad and to receive her inheritance, since the list was not completed.
-However, Alex gets it anyway: the deed to the house.
+When she goes to the law office in December, she is surprised that Brad is not there and that she will receive her inheritance, even though the list was not completed.
+Alex receives the deed to the house.
 In her final video, Elizabeth asks her to strive for true love, and Alex hugs her.